sphinx-doc/sphinx/doc/domains.rst

    Like :rst:dir:`py:method`, but indicates that the method is a class method.

    .. versionadded:: 0.6

+.. rst:directive:: .. py:generatormethod:: name(parameters)

+   Like :rst:dir:`py:method`, but indicates that the method is a generator.

+   .. versionadded:: 1.4

 .. rst:directive:: .. py:decorator:: name
                    .. py:decorator:: name(parameters)